-Do not add the zwes_loadlib data set to the system LNKLST or LPALST concatenations.
-You must execute it by using a started task that uses a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
-A sample JCL for the PROCLIB is provided in xmem-server/zss/SAMPLIB/ZWESIS01.
-Copy this to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.
+b.
+You must execute the <zwes_loadlib> data set by using started tasks that use a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
+Sample JCL for the PROCLIB is provided in ZWESIS01 and ZWESAUX files in the xmem-server/zss/SAMPLIB directory.
+Copy these to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.